SteffenMangold/EntityFrameworkCore.Cacheable/README.md

 ## Usage

-To get in use of result caching, you simply need to add `.Cacheable(...` to your query and define a TTL parameter.
+To use result caching, you simply need to add `.Cacheable(...` to your query and define a TTL parameter.

 ```csharp